pedaling/react-native-in-app-purchase/README.md

 ## Type Definitions

-Type definitions of Product, Purchase and IAPError.
+Type definitions of Product, Purchase and InAppPurchaseError.

 #### Product